build-on-aws/content/posts/build-an-affirmation-app/index.md

 ![Build a Web App to Deliver Calming and Empowering Affirmations Using AWS Lambda and DynamoDB](images/banner.png)

-May is Mental Health month, and, when you think about it, coding up a very simple web app can feel like a mindfulness exercise, if done without pressure in a calm environment.
-Why not take a little time this month to build yourself a mindfulness app - an app that can deliver a quick affirmation to you or anyone lucky enough to come across it on the internet?
-Using a lightweight web framework called [Astro](https://astro.build/), plus a Lambda endpoint that can query a DynamoDB database, you can code up a friendly affirmation app in no time at all.
+May is Mental Health Month, and when you think about it, coding up a very simple web app can feel like a mindfulness exercise - if done without pressure in a calm environment.
+So why not take a little time this month to build yourself a mindfulness app that can deliver a quick affirmation to you or anyone lucky enough to come across it on the internet?
+Using a lightweight web framework called [Astro](https://astro.build/), plus [a Lambda endpoint](https://docs.aws.amazon.com/lambda/index.html?sc_channel=el&sc_campaign=devopswave&sc_content=build-an-affirmation-app&sc_geo=mult&sc_country=mult&sc_outcome=acq) that can query [a DynamoDB database](https://docs.aws.amazon.com/dynamodb/index.html?sc_channel=el&sc_campaign=devopswave&sc_content=build-an-affirmation-app&sc_geo=mult&sc_country=mult&sc_outcome=acq), you can code up a friendly affirmation app in no time at all.
 Let's get started!

 By the end of this tutorial, you will have built a web app that you can host on GitHub pages.
 Refresh the page every time you need a little serotonin boost.